Let’s talk about how to have a healthy mentality

 Yes, walking plays a part in creating a healthy growth mindset.
 The benefits of taking a walk outdoors extend to mental and physical wellness.

-It works similarly to a spiritual fast or cleansing, assisting in the removal of extra and unpleasant experiences and making room for new, energizing ones.
+It works similarly to a spiritual fast or cleansing.
+It helps remove extraneous and unpleasant experiences and makes room for new, energizing ones.

 45. Focus entirely on the food while eating